Ed94/gencpp/Readme.md

 ## Notes

+**On Partial Hiatus: Working on handmade hero for now.
+Only fixes will be pushed as I come across them until I get what I want done from the series**

 This project is still in development (very much an alpha state), so expect bugs and missing features.
 See [issues](https://github.com/Ed94/gencpp/issues) for a list of known bugs or todos.